 On receipt, the application form will be checked and the viewing authorised.
 The room booking will then be confirmed.

 The cost of laboratory hire is *£217.50 + VAT per lab per day.
 The minimum booking fee to secure one lab per day is *£217.50 + VAT.
 This fee includes up to four hours of staff time (to cover two technicians to lay out and return material to the store).
 If the staff time required to retrieve material exceeds this limit, or you request additional material during your visit, an additional cost recovery rate of *£43.50 + VAT per hour will be applied.
 Where we can assess the amount of staff time to retrieve the core/material requested, we will prepare a quotation for the visitor to approve before arrival, but in some instances this may increase depending on the complexity of the location of the core/material.
-This charge is waived for academics on production of evidence, e.g. letter from supervisor or signed academic waiver, stating all works are for academic purposes only. * This fee is subject to change to reflect staff costs
+This charge is waived for academics on production of evidence, e.g. letter from supervisor or signed academic waiver, stating all works are for academic purposes only, however Academics are also encouraged to request funding for lab hire via their grant funding. * This fee is subject to change to reflect staff costs

 All cores and samples must be treated with the utmost care as this is the National Archive.
 Any process or technique that might cause damage to the core and samples should not be used unless authorised in advance by the Chief Curator.